 We hear a lot about the three trimesters of pregnancy.
 But many women (and even some medical professionals) know little about a newly described and critical time period in women’s lives that desperately needs our attention: the fourth trimester.

 As a practicing obstetrician-gynecologist, I know that the medical care of women before, during, and immediately after pregnancy has long focused on the goal of achieving a healthy pregnancy and a healthy baby.
-But too often, the fourth trimester — that time between birth and 12 weeks postpartum — is swept aside.
+But too often, the fourth trimester — that time between birth and 12 weeks postpartum — is swept aside, sometimes with disastrous consequences: in the US, maternal and infant mortality is much higher than it is in other developed countries.

 What happens during the fourth trimester?